Everett’s assignments do not work. Instead, consider a Service Trust to overcome the Personal Service Income rules.

 Everett assignments are mechanisms that partners in a partnership use to share the business profits with associated entities.
 It came from FCT v Everett (1980) 143 CLR 440.
 This is a 1980 High Court decision.
 It established that a partner in a firm assigns part of their stake in the underlying assets of that firm.
 Therefore, the spouse and family trust get part of the future income.

-In the ATO old rulings on income splitting and partnership interests, the ATO stated that Part IVA does not apply to an Everett assignment.
+In the ATO’s old rulings on income splitting and partnership interests, the ATO states that Part IVA does not apply to an Everett assignment.
 But this is provided it constitutes a ‘no strings attached’ disposition of the partnership interest.
 All rather too loose language for a black letter tax lawyer such as myself.
 The ATO has revisited this position.
-It now considers Part IVA is capable of applying to such assignments.
+It now considers Part IVA as capable of applying to such assignments.
+Legal Consolidated agrees.

 I have never liked Everett’s assignments.
 I have never been involved in such an arrangement.
 The ATO has finally caught up and now agrees with me.